Emory Endosurgery Fellowship

-The Endosurgery Unit offers a Fellowship Council-accredited, one-year clinical fellowship that focuses on advanced foregut operations, bariatric surgery, hernia surgery, robotic surgery, endoscopic and/or endoluminal procedures, and other advanced laparoscopic applications (solid organ, colorectal).
+The Emory Endosurgery Fellowship is a Fellowship Council-accredited, one-year clinical fellowship that focuses on advanced foregut operations, bariatric surgery, hernia surgery, robotic surgery, endoscopic and/or endoluminal procedures, and other advanced laparoscopic applications (solid organ, colorectal).

 The bulk of the fellows' clinical rotations are spent at Emory University Hospital and Emory University Hospital Midtown, and it is anticipated that rotations will expand to Emory Saint Joseph's Hospital.
 Fellows learn to perform as both operating surgeons and teaching assistants and may also receive temporary staff appointments with limited roles as attending surgeons.